-You will want to own multiple rental properties and grow them like crops that multiple your wealth from year to year.
+You will want to own multiple rental properties and grow them like crops that multiply your wealth from year to year.

 Buying a rental property can challenge a first-time buyer.

 There are a lot of things to consider.

 You will want to own a profitable rental property that generates an excellent steady cash flow for you – not to worry about using your rental to cover your monthly mortgage.